The Ultimate Divi Child Theme Guide for 2019

 Make sense?
 It’s a bit tricky to get used to, but play around with it and you’ll be a child theme customization pro in no time!

-3. How to Create a Divi Child Theme with a Generator
+3. How to Use a Divi Child Theme Generator to Create a Child Theme

-Another popular way to create a child theme for Divi, is to use a generator.
+Another popular way to create a child theme for Divi, is to use a Divi Child Theme generator, also known as a Divi Child Theme creator.
 The generator will allow you to input the custom details of your child theme, and then it will automatically generate the files and even zip them for you so it’s ready to upload.
 There’s a few different child theme generators in the Divi community, but we’ll be using the one from our friend’s over at Divi Space, since it’s the original.

 Step One: Using the Generator